writethedocs/www/docs/organizer-guide/confs/cfp.rst

 and ensures the speakers are still passionate about them.

 After the CFP ends, give reviewers 1 week to review all the talk proposals.
-After this, we will have rate them following the below process, and have the final group meeting where we talk through the final schedule
+After this, the reviewers rate the proposals following the review guidelines, and hold the final group meeting where we talk through the final schedule

 How to write a CFP?
 -------------------

 Announcing [conf name] Call for Proposals
-   Say hi and don't forget to mention when is the conference and when will close the CFP.
+   Say hi and don't forget to mention when the conference is and when the the CFP will close.
 Conference Goals
    Invite everyone who care about docs to contribute!
 Topic ideas